rafael-a-garcia/LLO8200_updated/index.md

 <!--- These need to be added to the dataset repository next term  --->

 ### Datasets for the Semester
-*This collection contains two datasets not found on the LMS as of Jan 10.
+*This collection contains datasets not found on the LMS as of Jan 08.
 Any additional datasets will be added when needed.*

 [All data files as of Jan 08, 2023](./datasets/datasets_files.zip)\
 [Super Bowl Activity - RMD](https://raw.githubusercontent.com/rafael-a-garcia/LLO8200_updated/main/modules/SuperBowlActivity.Rmd)